achilles945/websecurity/Docs/methodology.md

 ## 1. Introduction
 This document outlines the penetration testing methodology followed for the **Web Application Penetration Testing Project**.
 The test uses the **Penetration Testing Execution Standard (PTES)** as the primary framework, with integrated testing guidelines from the **OWASP Web Security Testing Guide (WSTG)**.
 The objective of the penetration test is to identify and exploit security vulnerabilities, providing remediation suggestions for each finding.

+This penetration test is conducted on a **local instance** of the **OWASP Juice Shop** web application, which is intentionally vulnerable and designed for educational purposes.
+All testing activities are confined to this local environment, ensuring that no real systems or applications are affected.

+**Note:** This testing is for **educational purposes only** and performed in a safe, isolated, and authorized environment.

 ---

 ## 2. Phases of the Penetration Test